codingMustache/codingMustache/README.md

 ## Joke of the Day

-When Dad drops a pea off of his plate ‘oh dear I’ve pee’d on the table!
+Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+What is the name of Layer 7 of the OSI model?
- 1. Python
+ 1. Application
- 2. C
+ 2. Present
- 3. Jakarta
+ 3. Network
- 4. Java
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Java
+  Application
 </details>